Cysharp/GrpcWebSocketBridge/README.md

     - When using with MagicOnion, use MagicOnion 4.5.0 or later
 ### Client
 - .NET 6 or later (Console, Blazor WebAssembly)
-- Unity 2020.3 or later
+- Unity 2021.3 or later
-  - We strongly recommend a newer version when trying WebGL builds, as older versions, even 2019.4, have behavioural issues (we confirmed this with 2019.4.26f1).
+  - We strongly recommend a newer version when trying WebGL builds, as older versions have behavioural issues.

 ## How to run a sample project